-ReNew Power Ventures Private Limited (the 'Parent' or 'RPVPL') is a private limited company domiciled in India.
+ReNew Power Limited (the 'Parent' or 'RPL') (Formerly known as 'ReNew Power Private Limited' and 'ReNew Power Ventures Private Limited') is a public limited company domiciled in India.

 The Parent and its subsidiaries (hereinafter collectively referred to as the 'Group') are carrying out business activities relating to generation of electricity through non-conventional and renewable energy sources.